New Jersey Route 15: History

-Route 15 follows the course of an old Lenape trail running from what is now Ross's Corner to Dover.
-In 1804, this road was legislated as a part of the Union Turnpike, which ran from Morristown north to Dingman's Ferry in Montague.
+Route 15 follows the course of an old Lenape trail running from what is now Ross Corner to Dover.
+In 1804, this road was legislated as a part of the Union Turnpike, which ran from Morristown north.
 In 1938, Route 15 was designated as State Highway Route 6A.
 In the 1953 renumbering, the current designation was assigned.
-Originally, Route 15 was a two-lane road for its entire length.
-The road originally went through downtown Sparta and today that road is known as Route 181.
-In the mid-1960s, plans were made to widen Route 15 to four lanes through Jefferson Township.
-However, businesses were on both sides of this road, thus making a widening difficult.
-As a result, the additional two lanes were built behind the businesses on the east side of the road.
-In 1974, a freeway bypass was built around the Sparta Business district and into Jefferson Township.
-The freeway began in northern Sparta and extended to Lake Hopatcong.

-In Sparta, New Jersey Department of Transportation commissioner Jack Lettire and state senator Robert Littell announced the completion of a project of restructuring the Route 15-Houses Corner Road intersection, which began ground breaking in 2002 by James E. McGreevey, then-governor of New Jersey.
-The project was completed in August 2004.
+In 2004, State Department of Transportation Commissioner Jack Lettire and state Senator Robert Littell announced the completion of a project of restructuring the Route 15-Houses Corner Road intersection, which broke ground in 2002 at the hand of then-governor James E. McGreevey.
 The original intersection was a signalized intersection with a blinking light and no left turn-off lanes from Route 15.
 Because of heavy traffic, turning left onto Houses Corner Road became dangerous for motorists.
 The intersection now has a full traffic light.
 The project cost a total of $15.5 million.

 Wilson Drive and White Lake Road were also realigned to form one signalized intersection, with completion originally expected in 2008.
 The intersection was improved, with construction finishing on June 1, 2009, after eight months of work starting in October 2008.
-The project cost the state $2.3 million (2009 USD) to fund for construction by the North Jersey Transportation Planning Authority.
-Studies are being made to improve the Route 15 corridor from I-80 to U.S. Route 206.
-Concepts include widening, the addition of climbing lanes, and a potential bypass of Lafayette.
+The project cost the state $2.3 million to fund for construction by the North Jersey Transportation Planning Authority.
+Studies are being made to improve the Route 15 corridor from Interstate 80 to U.S. Route 206.
+Concepts include widening, the addition of climbing lanes, and a potential bypass of Lafayette Township.

-The project to construct a new intersection at US 46 in Dover began in 2008; the project also entailed the replacement of bridges on US 46 over the Morristown and Erie Railway (now Dover and Rockaway River Railroad) and Rockaway River.
+The project to construct a new intersection at US 46 in Dover began in 2008; the project also entailed the replacement of bridges on US 46 over the Morristown and Erie Railway (now Dover and Rockaway River Railroad) and the Rockaway River.
 A temporary intersection was completed in January 2010 utilizing a former US 46 westbound–Route 15 northbound ramp.
 The permanent intersection was completed in August 2011.

-There is an ongoing local grassroots movement to honor the late U.S. President Ronald Reagan by renaming Route 15 after him.
-Most recently on February 2, 2012, a bill was introduced in the New Jersey General Assembly by Assemblymen Michael Patrick Carroll, Gary R. Chiusano, Jay Webber and Assemblywoman Alison Littell McHose to designate Route 15 as the "Ronald Reagan Memorial Highway".
+In February 2012, a bill was introduced in the New Jersey General Assembly by Michael Patrick Carroll, Gary R. Chiusano, Alison Littell McHose and Jay Webber to designate Route 15 as the "Ronald Reagan Memorial Highway" to honor U.S. President Ronald Reagan.